 Step 6: Conclusion & About Us

 We recommend making 3 masks per person: one to wear, one in the wash, one for a spare or to share.
-Remember, always remove the mask carefully.
+Remove the mask carefully.
 Do not reach under the mask with dirty hands.
 Touch dirty to dirty, clean to clean.
-Wash your hands and face immediately after removing mask.
-For best results in cleaning masks - immediately upon removing, spray the front and back with hydrogen peroxide to kill germs, then wash in soap and hot water.
+Wash your hands immediately after removing mask.
+Wash mask regularly with hot water and soap.

 Step 7: Research Links

 These are the places I got my info, as well as talking to medical workers.
 Do your own research and please share in comments if you find new relevant information.

 Most important article, please read even if you don't read anything else:

 How to put on and remove a face mask https://www.sfcdcp.org/communicable-disease/health...

 Brand new paper reviewing and synthesizing the scientific evidence for how universal masking can reduce transmission and dampen the spread of COVID-19.
 It's now under review.
 Preprint here